gbyonivo/neuro/README.md

 - 📱 Responsive design with Headless UI components
 - 🔔 Toast notifications with react-toastify
 - 📅 Date handling with date-fns
+- 🕵🏾‍♂️ Yup for validation
+- 🫀 Jest for Test / cool icon for Jest eh?!

 ## Prerequisites